SAIL Amsterdam 2025 is here!

 Things to know before booking your Amsterdam Canal Cruise

-• Depending on the season and the experience, most Amsterdam Canal cruises take place on an open or closed boat.
+• Type of boat: Depending on the season and the experience, most Amsterdam Canal cruises take place on an open or closed boat.
 Open boats allow you to enjoy unobstructed views from the boat while you feel the breeze.
 Closed boats, on the other hand, protect you from the elements, ensuring a comfortable experience no matter what the weather.

 Your Amsterdam Canal cruise options

-Sightseeing Cruises
+Sightseeing cruises

-Perfect for: Solo adventurers, cruise newbies, and time-crunched tourists.
+Perfect for: Solo adventurers, cruise newbies, and time-crunched tourists

-Duration: 60-75 minutes
+Duration: 60-75 mins

 Guide: Yes

-Board from 4+ central spots—including Centraal Station and Damrak—and cruise past iconic sights like Westerkerk, the Canal Ring, and Skinny Bridge.
+Board from 4+ central spots, including Centraal Station and Damrak, and cruise past iconic sights like Westerkerk, the Canal Ring, and Skinny Bridge.
 A friendly guide or audio guide shares fun local stories as you sail!

 Recommended tickets:

-• Amsterdam: 75-Min City Centre Sightseeing Cruise
+• 1-Hour Sightseeing Canal Cruise

-Snacks Cruises
+Snacks cruises

 Perfect for: Group of friends or couples seeking a special date vibe

-Duration: 60-90 minutes
+Duration: 60-90 mins

 Guide: Yes